About the MA in Fine Art programme

 In addition to the individual MA projects, students participate in group activities.
 These consist of seminars, lectures, group critiques and shorter courses.
 To develop critical reflection, the MA programme includes a theoretical curriculum built on a series of lectures and topical seminars in addition to student-driven discussion forums.

-The MA programme is not confined by interdisciplinary artistic boundaries – students participate in joint discussions on topics central to today’s artistic discourse.
 As a student at The Art Academy - Department of Contemporary Art, you have a good chance of entering an exchange student programme.
 Since the exchange programme is an integrated part of your studies, you will not be delayed in your study progress.
 Each year, approximately 30 of the department’s students go on an exchange programme, and we receive roughly the same number of exchange students ourselves.

 Degree Show